ossf/package-manager-best-practices/published/npm.md

 ### Researcher to maintainer disclosure

 Software maintainers should make it easy and clear how to privately disclose vulnerabilities.
 GitHub [recommends creating a security.md file](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository) with contact information that a researcher can use to privately disclose security vulnerabilities they discover.
-Maintainers should ensure that some method of private communication is possible for well-intentioned security researchers lest they accept that all disclosure be public.
+The [OpenSSF](https://openssf.org/) also [maintains a set of recommendations](https://github.com/ossf/oss-vulnerability-guide/) for security policies as well as templates.
+In general, maintainers should ensure that some method of private communication is possible for well-intentioned security researchers lest they accept that all disclosure be public.

 ### Maintainer to user disclosure